 For this particular trip, meetings were scheduled with a few investors, including a longer catch-up with a very large Family Office.
 Also, I was officially introduced to a new potential client, a very successful and reputable investment manager.
 Should talks progress, I would help them structure a partnership with a capital partner from Europe or the Middle East.

-Oh, and I also met up with friends, including Persis and Danesh.
+Last but not least, I also met up with friends, including Persis and Danesh.
 Dinner with them at the Cricket Club of India was, as always, an immense joy.

 What are you waiting for?

 Haven’t been to India yet?
 Put it off no longer.
 Book yourself a ticket.
-Do it in advance to get yourself a good fare.

 For you readers who are more business-minded let me remind you that in India you have a rising power, with a large proportion of the world’s population, with a growing middle class, lots of innovative companies, highly talented workforce and a rich cultural tradition to support its rise.

 Following my first visit to India I took a greater interest in India-related news and happenings.
-News articles, business or political, on the sub-continent made a stronger impression on me.
+Articles, business or political, on the sub-continent made a stronger impression on me.
 Because of my visit, I was armed with some contextual background, however little it was.
 And with time, and more visits, I took greater interest and made more sense of events and developments in the country.
 Later, when I began meeting with Indian businesses, my interest and growing knowledge of the country made an impact.
 I would never proclaim to be an expert but I had evident interest and enthusiasm, which came across and was appreciated.
 Don’t be under any illusion, a few trips to a country won’t make a person an authority.
-But with time your knowledge base grows.
+But with time your knowledge grows.
 That’s what you want.

 So if you haven’t been then go.
-It’s too big a country to ignore.
+It’s too important a country to ignore.
 And if you’ve already been then go again.
 And if you’ve been many times then consider yourself lucky to be a guest of that beautiful country.